telerik/xaml-docs/controls/radrichtextbox/features/repeat-table-header-row.md

 # Repeat Table Header Row

 When working with large tables, they are visualized in more than one page.
-Header row repetition means that the header row(s) of a table will repeat at the top of each page on which the table appears.
+Header row repetition means that the header row(s) of a table will repeat at the top of each page on which the table spans.
 The current article will show you how to work with this feature.

 * [Overview](#overview)